Shallow vs Deep Copy (with examples)

 When you do

-pointerA = pointerB you’re just copying a pointer value, so no object is copied.
-Neither deep nor shallow.
-You could say that it’s a shallow copy of the pointer value, since the object it points at is not copied.
+pointerA = pointerB no object is copied (so it’s neither a deep nor a shallow copy).
+A pointer value is copied and you could argue that this is a shallow copy, since the object it points at is not copied.